How to apply

 Your passport (or ID) must be valid up to and including the 1st of May 2020.
 If the document expires before this date, you must provide a new valid document by the 31st of August, 2020.

 Curriculum Vitae (Resume)

 In your CV you should list all relevant experiences.
 The CV will not be assessed during the evaluation, but can provide additional information for the admission staff.
 The CV only plays an important role for the admissions staff in the preparation for the additional selection MSc International Management/CEMS.

 This document is required in order to check on which basis you were allowed to start higher education.
 An official translation or the grade lists are not required.

 Bachelor diploma (if already available at the time of application)

-It is not required that you have completed your bachelor studies at the time of application.
-If however this is the case, we advise you to include your diploma in the application.
+It is not required that you have completed your bachelor studies at the time of application but if available, we advise you to include your diploma in the application.
 If you are accepted to RSM, you are expected to provide certified hardcopies of your diploma and final transcript, by the 31st of August.
-For additional information, see step 7 in the application process.

 Academic transcripts (i.e. list of grades)